“Walk down the

 overdose of vitamin D – I’d never even heard of such a thing

 before this trip.
-Still, if that’s the price to pay for such a
+Still, if that’s the price for such a

 (b. zs., 2018)